|Nutrition Facts (per serving)|

 |Total Sugars 23g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is the Italian version of escabeche, the dish in which meat is cooked, then marinated in a vinegary, spicy sauce and served either cold or hot.
 Scapece (ska-PECH-ay) is a simple dish once you have split your fresh sardines; instructions are linked below.
 If you can't find sardines for this recipe, use mackerel, herring or any other full-flavored fish.

-- Rinse the split sardines and lay them on a cookie sheet in which the lemon juice, salt, and water cover the whole bottom of the sheet.
-Basically, you want the sardines to be laying in a shallow pool of lemon juice-salt-water.
+Rinse the split sardines and lay them on a cookie sheet in which the lemon juice, salt, and water cover the whole bottom of the sheet.
+You want the sardines to be laying in a shallow pool of lemon juice-salt-water.
 Leave them there for 30 minutes, turning once.

-- Pat the sardines dry and dust with flour.
+Pat the sardines dry and dust with flour.
 What kind of flour?
-Any will do, but I use chickpea flour, which is used often in Southern Italy and adds a nutty flavor.
+Any will do, but we use a chickpea flour, which is used often in Southern Italy and adds a nutty flavor.